-“The Transfiguration” (2016) directed by Michael O’Shea, produced by Susan Leber (premiered at Cannes Film Festival).
+“The Transfiguration” (2016) directed by Michael O’Shea, produced by Susan Leber (Cannes Film Festival).

-“Charlie Victor Romeo” (2014), directed by Karlyn Michelson, Patrick Daniels, and Bob Berger (premiered at Sundance Film Festival, New York Film Festival, Hamptons Film Festival, AFI).
-Commercial runs at Film Forum, Brooklyn Academy of Music, Wexner Center, Walker Center and the Downtown Independent (Los Angeles).
-Available on Netflix.
+“Charlie Victor Romeo” (2014), directed by Karlyn Michelson, Patrick Daniels, and Bob Berger (Sundance Film Festival, New York Film Festival, Hamptons Film Festival, AFI, Wexner Center).
+Released on Netflix.
+Limited theatrical release in New York (Film Forum, BAM Cinematek) and Los Angeles (Downtown Independent).

 “Chase Me”, directed by Annie Silverstein (San Francisco Film Festival, Los Angeles Film Festivals).

 Nora was a stand in for Anne Hathaway in “Rachel Getting Married”, directed by Jonathan Demme.

 Three seasons as a reporter on weekly news magazine show, “First Cut” (NBC).